Koredotcom/docs/docs/xo/searchai/content-sources/connectors.md

 The following page shows the list of available connectors.
 Choose the connector corresponding to the third-party application that you want to connect to and configure it.
 For detailed instructions on configuring connectors, refer to the respective documentation.

+### Enabling RACL

+To enable RACL in supported connectors, go to the **Permissions and Security** tab and select Permission Aware.

+* Permission Aware: Automatically syncs the permission information for the ingested content from the third-party application.
+* Public Access: Irrespective of the permissions in the third-party application, the ingested content is accessible to all SearchAI users.

+You can verify the permissions imported in the ingested content in the <code>sourceACL</code></strong> field in the JSON view of the corresponding content.

+For more information on RACL implementation in Search AI, refer to [this](https://docs.google.com/document/d/18YNXSj5wr8wR4aNjvU6VePxNnab8sukFWPDTSMVdSvg/edit?usp=sharing).

 ### Ingesting Content

 By default when a connector is added, the content is not ingested from the third-party application until a Sync operation is performed.
 You can either initiate a sync operation manually or schedule an automatic sync.